The Burrowers

-The Burrowers is a 2008 American Western horror film written and directed by J. T. Petty.
+The Burrowers is a 2008 American horror Western film written and directed by J. T. Petty.
 It stars Clancy Brown, William Mapother, Karl Geary, Sean Patrick Thomas, and Doug Hutchison.
 Set in 1879, the film follows a rescue party in search of a family whose mysterious vanishing brings them face to face with deadly tunnel-boring creatures.

 The film premiered at the Toronto International Film Festival on September 9, 2008, before being released direct-to-DVD by Lionsgate on April 21, 2009.
 It received positive reviews from critics, with praise directed towards the story, Petty's direction, and its blending of film genres.

 Plot

 In 1879, in the Dakota Territory, the Stewart family are attacked by a mysterious foe.
 A few corpses are discovered in the morning, but the rest of the family's whereabouts are unknown, including daughter Maryanne.
 Surrounding the houses are a group of mysterious holes in the ground.
 Presuming the kidnappers are hostile Native Americans, a military-backed search party, led by Henry Victor, is assembled.
 Tagging along are frontiersman John Clay and his Irish immigrant assistant Fergus Coffey, the latter of which is engaged to Maryanne.
 Other members include former soldier William Parcher, his girlfriend's teenage son Dobie Spacks, and former slave and Victor's chef, Walnut Callaghan.

 The team forcefully capture a Sioux tribe member, whom Victor tortures for information.
 He tells them that the "Burrowers" have taste for human flesh, and the group mistakenly believes they're hunting a tribe of the same name.
 That night, four of Victor's men mysteriously vanish, and the same types of holes in the dirt are discovered nearby.
 Tensions rise in the group, and disgusted by Victor's distrust towards the Natives, Clay, Coffey, Parcher, Spacks, and Callaghan abandon the military escort and proceed on their own.

 Following the mysterious holes, they discover a catatonic woman buried in one of them, bearing similar injuries to the corpses found back in the Stewart household.
 Spacks is entrusted to bring the woman back to Fort Lincoln, however that night he is ambushed by the Burrowers who kill the woman, paralyze him with a gash to the neck and bury him alive.
 Meanwhile, the others are flanked by Natives who shoot and kill Clay.
 They escape by burning poison oak to ward off the attackers, but are soon attacked by the Burrowers who inflict the same paralytic neck wound on Parcher.